 Compared to the national average cost of coverage, car insurance is slightly more expensive in West Virginia.
 However, at $1,681 per year for car insurance in the state, coverage costs only about $30 more per year in West Virginia than average.

 Will my gender impact my car insurance premiums in West Virginia?

 Gender and marital status do play a role in determining premiums in West Virginia, but their impact is minimal.
 Your age, address, credit score, driving history and any past claims will matter much more when it comes to car insurance.

-A DUI will cause the biggest increase in your insurance premiums, so if you’ve got a recent DUI on your record, you may have to look harder to find a company that will still offer you affordable coverage.
+In West Virginia, a DUI will cause the biggest increase in your insurance premiums.
+So if you’ve got a recent DUI on your record, you may have to look harder to find a company that will still offer you affordable coverage.

 Policygenius has analyzed car insurance rates provided by Quadrant Information Services for every ZIP code in all 50 states plus Washington, D.C.
 For full coverage policies, the following coverage limits were used:

 Bodily injury liability: 50/100

 Uninsured/underinsured motorist: 50/100

 Collision: $500 deductible